cornshuckin2/etm-676-ai-qa/ai-helper/notes.md

 - gave suggestion of test case I just wrote
 - suggested to change for p1 but not needed

+After second commit

+- suggested a few test cases that could be useful, such as responsiveness and cart persistence

 GIVEN SUMMARY BY AI
 Missing Test Cases: